ryo-currency/cryptonote-ryo-pool-legacy/README.md

     /* How many seconds until we consider a miner disconnected. */ "minerTimeout": 900,

+    /* The location of the SSL key and certificate.
+These two are only required when you enable an SSL enabled pool port. */ "sslKey": "key.pem",
+    "sslCert": "cert.pem",

     "ports": [
         {
             "port": 3333, //Port for mining apps to connect to